Rethinking Jailbreak Detection of Large Vision Language Models with Representational Contrastive Scoring: Motivational Experiments

 \textbf{Results:} \cref{tab:jaildam_comparison} reveals that our simple OOD methods outperform sophisticated defense mechanisms across all evaluation scenarios, given the same dataset access assumption with JailDAM.
 For instance, the Mahalanobis distance detector using LLaVA features achieves near-perfect performance, substantially surpassing the best baseline method previously proposed.

-To further probe the limitations of one-class detection, we extend the evaluation of JailDAM~\citep{nian2025jaildam}.
-While its autoencoder-based approach performs well in a simplified setting, its reliance on modeling only in-distribution benign data makes it brittle to novel, yet safe, inputs.
-We tested this by introducing unseen benign datasets from different domains (e.g., Medical VQA dataset VQA-RAD~\citep{lau2018dataset}).
+To further probe the limitations of one-class detection, we extend the evaluation of JailDAM \citep{nian2025jaildam}.
+While its autoencoder-based approach performs well in a simplified setting, its reliance on modeling only in-distribution benign data makes it brittle to unseen, yet safe, inputs.
+We tested this by introducing unseen benign datasets from different domains (e.g., Medical VQA dataset VQA-RAD \citep{lau2018dataset}).
 As shown in \cref{tab:jaildam_limitation}, the performance degrades significantly when faced with this benign distribution shift.
 The model's precision plummets as it incorrectly flags unseen benign samples as malicious, a critical issue of over-rejection.
-This underscores the need for methods that can distinguish \textit{malicious intent} from \textit{mere novelty}, a core motivation for our contrastive framework.
+This underscores the need for methods that can distinguish \textit{malicious intent} from \textit{mere distribution shift}, a core motivation for our contrastive framework (depicted in \cref{fig:outlier_motivation}).
 We provide a more detailed setup and analysis in \cref{app:jaildam_analysis}.

 \textbf{Implications:} These results indicate two critical insights: (1) Simply evaluating on individual attack datasets and one benign dataset may not adequately capture the complexity of real-world deployment, and (2) The safety-relevant information in LVLM representations is highly discriminative, suggesting that more powerful methods utilizing these features are needed to drive meaningful progress in the field.

-\textbf{Visualization of Dataset Separability:} To better understand the difficulty of distinguishing malicious datasets from benign ones, we conducted PCA analysis of the embedding spaces across different scenarios (\cref{fig:pca_separability} in \cref{app:pca}).
+To better understand the difficulty of distinguishing malicious datasets from benign ones, we conducted a PCA analysis of the embedding spaces across different scenarios (\cref{fig:pca_separability} in \cref{app:pca}).